 - No enough space between the lens and the subject

-- Autofocus tend to stuck.
+- Autofocus tends to stick.

 It is a challenging thing to find any prime lenses that maximize the value of your money.
 But Canon has paved its way to giving users their needs through Canon EF-S 35mm f/2.8 Macro IS STM Lens.
 It has a lot to offer both in sharpness and superb additional features.